Skip to Main Content

 Elgato finish up

-NOTE: NO files are kept on this computer after your session ends and you are logged off of the computer.
-Don't forget to burn or sync the video to save your project before you log off!
+NO files are kept on this computer after your session ends and you are logged off the computer.
+Make sure to save the converted film files before you log off!

 Windows Media Player